matthewsides/RebootGames-Policies-And-Procedures/README.md

 • Review assessments: Assessments should be reviewed every 2 years, or earlier, if it is suspected that the assessment is no longer valid.

+#### Security Procedures

+Security procedures are procedures employed with the purpose of preventing the possibility of a breach, internal or external.
+Theses procedures are usually step by step or statements relating to specific actions.
+Theses actions include verifying that an electronic signature, record or performance is that of a specific person or for detecting changes or errors in  information held in an electronic record.

 #### Security Awareness Procedures